pinout-xyz/Pinout.xyz/draft/overlay/PaPiRus.md

 * 4 x optional slimline switches on top

 Before using PaPiRus, do not forget to enable the SPI interface!
-Also make sure to enable I2C for the RTC clock and the temperature sensor
+Also make sure to enable I2C for the RTC clock and the temperature sensor.

 To get the HAT set up and ready to go you can use the one-line product installer: